RULE 30 AD Golden Certificate CA Backup

 Host

-This query is designed to detect potential "Golden Certificate" attacks, which involve the unauthorized backup or export of a Certificate Authority (CA) private key.
-Such an attack can allow an attacker to forge certificates for any user, posing a critical security risk.
+This query is designed to detect potential "Golden Certificate" attacks, which involve the unauthorized backup or export of a Certificate Authority's (CA) private key.
+Such an attack allows an attacker to forge certificates for any user, posing a significant security risk.

 Here's a simplified breakdown of the query: